-The steps described below capture the steps needed to import a cluster manually using the Rafay Console.
-Watch a video showcasing the Import of an existing AWS EKS Cluster into Rafay.
+The steps described below capture the steps needed to import a cluster manually using the Web Console.
+Watch a video showcasing the Import of an existing Amazon EKS Cluster into the Controller.

-- In the Rafay Console, click on New Cluster
+- In the Web Console, click on New Cluster

 - Select "Import Existing Kubernetes Cluster" and click Continue